Iqbal Masih: Death

-"Iqbal Masih, a brave and eloquent boy who attended several international conferences to denounce the hardships of child weavers in Pakistan, was shot dead with a shotgun while he and some friends were cycling in their village of Muridke, near Lahore."
+Iqbal Masih, a brave and eloquent boy who attended several international conferences to denounce the hardships of child weavers in Pakistan, was shot dead with a shotgun while he and some friends were cycling in their village of Muridke, near Lahore.

-Iqbal was fatally shot by the "carpet mafia", a gang that killed slaves if they ran away from a carpet factory, while visiting relatives in Muridke on 16 April 1995, Easter Sunday.
-He was only 12 years old.
+While visiting relatives in Muridke on 16 April 1995, Easter Sunday, Iqbal was fatally shot by the "carpet mafia", a gang that killed slaves if they ran away from a carpet factory.
+He was 12 years old at the time of his death.
 His funeral was attended by approximately 800 mourners.
-A protest of 3,000 people, half of whom were younger than 12, took place in Lahore demanding an end to child labor in the week that followed.
+In the following week, a protest of 3,000 people, half of whom were younger than 12, took place in Lahore demanding an end to child labor.

 His mother said she did not believe her son had been the victim of a plot by the "carpet mafia".
-However, the BLLF disagreed because Iqbal had received death threats from individuals connected to the Pakistani carpet industry, the most recent of which had been two weeks prior to his death.
+However, the BLLF disagreed, because Iqbal had received death threats from individuals connected to the Pakistani carpet industry, the most recent of which had been two weeks prior to his death.

-Following his death, Pakistani economic elites responded to declining carpet sales by denying that they were using bonded child labour in their factories and by employing the Federal Investigation Agency (FIA) to brutally harass and arrest activists working for the BLLF.
+Following his death, Pakistani economic elites responded to declining carpet sales by denying that they were using bonded child labour in their factories and by employing the Federal Investigation Agency (FIA) to harass and arrest activists working for the BLLF.
 The Pakistani press conducted a smear campaign against the BLLF, arguing that child labourers received high wages and favourable working conditions.